Falsification of Cyber-Physical Systems using Bayesian Optimization: Abstract

 \section{Abstract}

-Cyber-physical systems (CPSs) are usually complex and safety-critical; hence, it is difficult and important to guarantee that the system's requirements, i.e., specifications, are fulfilled.
-Simulation-based falsification of \CPSs is a practical testing method that can be used to raise confidence in the correctness of the system by only requiring that the system under test can be simulated.
-As each simulation is typically computationally intensive, an important step is to reduce the number of simulations needed to falsify a specification.
-We study Bayesian optimization (\BO), a sample-efficient method that learns a surrogate model that describes the relationship between the parametrization of possible input signals and the evaluation of the specification.

-In this paper, we improve the falsification using \BO by; first adopting two prominent \BO methods, one fits local surrogate models, and the other exploits the user's prior knowledge.
-Secondly, the formulation of acquisition functions for falsification is addressed in this paper.
-Benchmark evaluation shows significant improvements in using local surrogate models of \BO for falsifying benchmark examples that were previously hard to falsify.
-Using prior knowledge in the falsification process is shown to be particularly important when the simulation budget is limited.
-For some of the benchmark problems, the choice of acquisition function clearly affects the number of simulations needed for successful falsification.
+Cyber-physical systems (CPSs) are often complex and safety-critical, making it both challenging and crucial to ensure that the system's specifications are met.
+Simulation-based falsification is a practical testing technique for increasing confidence in a CPS's correctness, as it only requires that the system be simulated.
+Reducing the number of computationally intensive simulations needed for falsification is a key concern.
+In this study, we investigate Bayesian optimization (BO), a sample-efficient approach that learns a surrogate model to capture the relationship between input signal parameterization and specification evaluation.
+We propose two enhancements to the basic BO for improving falsification: (1) leveraging local surrogate models, and (2) utilizing the user's prior knowledge.
+Additionally, we address the formulation of acquisition functions for falsification by proposing and evaluating various alternatives.
+Our benchmark evaluation demonstrates significant improvements when using local surrogate models in BO for falsifying challenging benchmark examples.
+Incorporating prior knowledge is found to be especially beneficial when the simulation budget is constrained.
+For some benchmark problems, the choice of acquisition function noticeably impacts the number of simulations required for successful falsification.

 \keywords{Cyber-Physical Systems \and Testing \and Falsification \and Bayesian Optimization}